TeoJJss/iai-chatbot/README.md

 streamlit run main_st.py
 ```
 You will be redirected to a localhost website, where Streamlit is hosted on.

+<h3>Option 3: Try with Cloud Version</h3>

+This chatbot is hosted in Streamlit Cloud, you may access it with https://iai-chatbot-15.streamlit.app/
+Due to the limitation on system resources provided by Streamlit Cloud, the chatbot might have lower performance compared to running it locally.

+<h2>Sample questions to the chatbot</h2>

+Below is the list of sample queries you may ask to the Chatbot.
+Nevertheless, you may ask questions which are not listed.
+1. LRT/APU/APIIT to LRT/APU/APIIT bus
+2. Where is parking/library/campus/cashier
+3. Where to wait bus at LRT/APU/APIIT
+4. Travel pass cost
+5. Parking rate zone A/B/G
+6. Holiday schedule
+7. How to top up APCard
+8. Operating hour of admin/library
+9. APU citation style
+10. Payment with Maybank/JomPay/CIMB/Cheque
+11. How to check result

 <h2>Credits</h2>
 - <a href="https://github.com/TeoJJss">Teo Jun Jia</a><br>